The pedalboard.io API#

 The AudioStream class implements a context manager interface to ensure that audio streams are never left “dangling” (i.e.: running in the background without being stopped).

 While it is possible to call the __enter__() method directly to run an audio stream in the background, this can have some nasty side effects.
-If the AudioStream object is no longer reachable (not bound to a variable, not in scope, etc), the audio stream will continue to play back forever, and won’t stop until the Python interpreter exits.
+If the AudioStream object is no longer reachable (not bound to a variable, not in scope, etc), the audio stream will continue to run forever, and won’t stop until the Python interpreter exits.

-To run an AudioStream in the background, use Python’s threading module to call the synchronous run() method on a background thread, allowing for easier cleanup.
+To run an AudioStream in the background, use Python’s threading module to run the stream object method on a background thread, allowing for easier cleanup.

 __enter__() AudioStream#